-The Management Board of the Issuer has now one member only, who is the Chairman of the Management Board.
+The Management Board of the Issuer has one member only, who is the Chairman of the Management Board.
+The Subsidiaries Skano Fibreboard OÜ and Suomen Tuulielijona OY have three members in their respective Management Boards.
 Contracts of service have been concluded with the member of the Management Board which also regulate the areas of responsibility.